 Afterwards, we collaborated on the final physical space design by combining the best ideas from our divergent designs.

 Going into this project, I was intimidated by the ambiguity and scope of the problem we defined.
 However, I realized that having an open-ended problem statement allowed us to be more open-minded when conducting user research and coming up with ideas.

 As my first non-UI/UX design project, there was a bigger focus on user research compared to the design projects I had worked on in the past.
-I developed my ability to write meaningful research questions and utilize various research methods to develop a deep understanding of user needs.
+I developed my ability to write meaningful research questions and utilize various design research methods.
 I also learned that brainstorming sessions are most effective when everyone in a team comes in with their own ideas and designs to discuss.
+This way, everyone has the opportunity to contribute ideas and are less likely to anchor onto the same ones at the beginning of the brainstorm.